The Hamiltonian formalism of the Inverse Problem: Dirac and big-isotropic structures

-The Jacobi identity~\eqref{jacobi-condition-poisson} guaranties the integrability of the distribution defined at every point $u\in\mathbb{R}^m$ by the image of the linear map $\pi^\sharp(u)$.
+The Jacobi identity~\eqref{jacobi-condition-Poisson} guaranties integrability of the possibly non-singular distribution defined the image of $\pi^\sharp$.
+This foliation is referred to as \emph{characteristic foliation of $\pi$}.
 Each leaf of this foliation have a symplectic structure induced by $\pi$.
-The dimension of the symplectic leaf passing through a given point is called the rank of the poisson structure at that point.
-The flow of $X_H$ preserves this foliation and its restriction to each one of these leafs is Hamiltonian in the symplectic sense.
-So in principle what one gets is a smooth bunch of Hamiltonian vector fields defined on the leaves of a symplectic foliation.
-The Hamiltonian evolutionary games discussed in \cite{AD2014} are of this type.
+The rank of $\pi$ at a given point $m$ is defined to be the rank of its characteristic foliation at $m$.
+The characteristic foliation is invariant under the flow of any Hamiltonian vector field $X_H$.

-{\bf Dirac structure:} Dirac structure, introduced in \cites{MR998124,MR951168}, unites and generalizes the poisson and presymplectic structures (hence their "intersection" i.e. symplectic structure).
-Let $M$ be a manifold, then the vector bundle $\mathbb{T}M= TM\oplus T^\ast M$ is called the big tangent bundle or, in some literature, Pontryagin bundle.
-By $P_1:\mathbb{T}M\to TM$ and $P_2:\mathbb{T}M\to T^\ast M$ we, respectively, denote the projections on the first and second components.
-Denoting the natural pairing between vector field $X\in\mathfrak{X}(M)$ and $1$-form $\alpha\in\Omega^1(M)$ by $\alpha(X)$, a natural pairing on the sections of $\mathbb{T}M$ is defined by
+{\bf Dirac structure:} Dirac structure, introduced in \cites{MR998124,MR951168}, unites and generalizes Poisson and presymplectic structures.
+For a manifold $M$, the vector bundle $\mathbb{T}M= TM\oplus T^\ast M$ is called \emph{the generalized tangent bundle of $M$}.
+In order to simplify notations, we will use the same notation for the generalized tangent bundle and the space of its sections i.e., the set